 · Improved File Consistency

 By implementing a database management system, organizations can create a standardized way to use files and ensure consistency of data with other systems and applications.
-This streamlines data management and manipulation because the same rules can be applied to all the data throughout the organization.
+Manipulating and streamlining advanced data management systems is essential.
+The application of an advanced database system allows using the same rules to all the data throughout the organization.

 · Multi-User Environment Support

-A database management software supports a multi-user environment, allowing several users to access and work on data concurrently.
-It also supports several views of the data.
-A view is a subsection of the database that’s distinct and dedicated for specific operators of the system.
+A database management software features and supports a multi-user environment, allowing several users to access and work on data concurrently.
+Db software also supports several views of the data.
+A view is a subsection of a database that’s distinct and dedicated to specific operators of the system.

 As a database is typically accessed by multiple operators simultaneously, these operators may need different database views.
 For example, operator A may want to print a bank statement, whereas Operator B would want to only check the bank balance.
 Although both are querying the same database, they will be presented with different views.